CONVEX

 What Is a Fiscal Cliff?

-A fiscal cliff is a point in time at which multiple discretionary fiscal measures—tax cuts, stimulus programs, emergency spending authorizations—expire simultaneously, triggering an automatic and sharp withdrawal of government support from the economy.
-Unlike a gradual fiscal consolidation, the cliff metaphor captures the instantaneous nature of the shock: economic actors go from operating under one policy regime to a substantially different one at a fixed calendar date.
+A fiscal cliff is a point in time at which multiple discretionary fiscal measures, tax cuts, stimulus programs, emergency spending authorizations, expire simultaneously, triggering an automatic and sharp withdrawal of government support from the economy.
+Unlike a gradual fiscal consolidation, the cliff metaphor captures the instantaneous nature of the shock: economic actors transition from operating under one policy regime to a substantially different one at a fixed calendar date, often with little ability to adjust in real time.

-The defining characteristics are simultaneity (many measures expiring at once), automaticity (no additional legislation required), and size (the combined withdrawal is typically large relative to GDP).
-A fiscal cliff differs from fiscal dominance in that it represents an involuntary tightening, often the product of political gridlock rather than deliberate policy choice.
+The defining characteristics are simultaneity (many measures expiring at once), automaticity (no additional legislation required to trigger the tightening), and magnitude (the combined withdrawal is typically large relative to GDP).
+A fiscal cliff differs from fiscal dominance in that it represents an involuntary tightening, most often the product of political gridlock, legislative sunset clauses, or budget reconciliation rules rather than deliberate policy design.
+It also differs from routine austerity programs, which typically phase in over multiple years and allow households and businesses time to adapt.

 Why It Matters for Traders

-Fiscal cliffs matter because they can compress the output gap rapidly, hitting corporate earnings, consumer spending, and credit quality before monetary policy has time to respond.
-Equity markets tend to price cliff risk months in advance, repricing growth-sensitive sectors—consumer discretionary, small-caps, cyclicals—downward as the deadline approaches and recovering sharply on resolution.
+Fiscal cliffs matter because they can compress the output gap rapidly, hitting corporate earnings, consumer spending, and credit quality well before monetary policy has time to respond meaningfully.
+Equity markets tend to price cliff risk months in advance, with growth-sensitive sectors, consumer discretionary, small-cap equities, industrials, and cyclicals, repricing downward as the deadline approaches and then recovering sharply on resolution.
+The asymmetry is important: the drawdown into the cliff tends to be gradual and grinding, while the recovery on a last-minute deal can be violent and concentrated in a matter of days.

 How to Read and Interpret It

-Analysts quantify fiscal cliff risk using the fiscal impulse—the year-over-year change in the cyclically adjusted primary balance as a share of GDP.
-A cliff that represents a fiscal impulse of –2% of GDP or greater in a single year is generally considered macro-significant.
-The Congressional Budget Office (CBO) publishes baseline and alternative-scenario projections that allow traders to estimate the demand shock under resolution vs. no-resolution scenarios.
+Analysts quantify fiscal cliff risk using the fiscal impulse, the year-over-year change in the cyclically adjusted primary balance as a share of GDP.
+A cliff that represents a negative fiscal impulse of 2% of GDP or greater in a single fiscal year is generally considered macro-significant, capable of subtracting 0.5–1.5 percentage points from real GDP growth depending on the prevailing fiscal multiplier environment.
+The Congressional Budget Office publishes baseline and alternative-scenario projections that allow traders to estimate the demand shock under full-resolution, partial-resolution, and no-resolution scenarios.

 Historical Context